Quinoa Hummus Bowl

 Chop the lettuce, tomatoes and cucumbers into bite size pieces.

-4. Assemble the Bowls:
+4. Assemble the these Mediterranean Bowls:

 This recipe will make 4 bowls.
 Divide the ingredients among 4 bowls, start by adding quinoa then add cucumbers, tomatoes, spinach a dollop of hummus and top with chickpeas, onions, olives and a drizzle of olive oil over the hummus.